 The purpose of an icon is to clarify the content by providing a visual cue and improve legibility and scannability of the user interface.
 In general, icons should be placed near a label or title.
 Never use an icon to replace a name of a product or feature—the rare exception being an icon that’s a universally understood action, like the trash can icon that represents deletions.

 Whenever possible, use a universally recognized icon.
 However, there will be times where only a locally understood icon will work to communicate a concept.
 When deciding what symbol should be used, check that it will be understood at a glance by people from different cultures and backgrounds.

 When to use icons

-Icons are powerful visual helpers, and should be used with care.
-Overuse quickly results in UIs that are visually overwhelming or distracting.
+Icons are powerful visual helpers and should be used with care.
+Overuse quickly results in user interfaces that are visually overwhelming or distracting.
+Icons are commonly used:

 - In primary navigation

 - In banners to bring attention to a specific theme, such as an announcement or an error